Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Any community in which members desire to connect in person.
 Examples include service organizations, religious organizations, professional trade associations, and alumni associations.
 The ideal community has a large geographic diversity of members.

+**Q: Which communities show up?**

+**A:** Communities are currently tied to Facebook groups.
+Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon as filters are ones we've spefically white listed as visible.

-**Q: I want Horizon for my community.
-How do I get started?**
+**Q: I want Horizon for my Facebook community.
+How do I enable that?**

-**A:** A successful hospitality network requires pre-existing trust within the community.
-Submit your request to add a private, trusted hospitality exchange for your community by getting 20 people from the community to sign up and indicate their interest in having Horizon's mobile offering available to them.
+**A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.

+Interested in additional features or analytics for your community?
+Read up on our premium offering.
 <a href="http://www.horizonapp.co/hospitality-network-setup/" class="btn btn--full">Learn More</a>

 **Q: What type of community is not ideal?**